Fire Services Acts compliant online course 45 min - Instant certificate

 Employer Obligations and Compliance Requirements

-Irish employers have specific legal duties regarding Fire Warden that extend beyond simply providing training.
-Understanding these obligations helps both employers and employees ensure full compliance with health and safety legislation.
+Irish employers have specific legal duties regarding fire safety that extend beyond simply providing training.
+Understanding these obligations helps both employers and employees ensure full compliance with fire safety legislation.

 Training Records and Documentation

-Employers should maintain records of all Fire Warden Training provided, including the date of training, course content, and assessment results.
-These records demonstrate compliance during Fire Authority inspections and provide evidence of due diligence in the event of an injury claim.
+Employers should keep records of all Fire Warden Training provided, including the date, course content and assessment results.
+These records demonstrate compliance during fire safety inspections and provide evidence of due diligence.
 Our certification system supports this by providing verifiable certificates with unique codes.

 Choosing Between Fire Warden Course Providers